jrenaud90/TidalPy/Documentation/partial_melt_x/partial_melt_models.md

 # Partial-Melt Models (`partial_melt_x`)

+_Updated: 2026-09-09_

 A **partial-melt** model maps a material's pre-melt (solid) viscosity and shear modulus, plus its temperature, to the **post-melt** viscosity and shear modulus (i.e. it applies melt weakening), and reports the volumetric **melt fraction**.

-These quantities are **frequency-independent**, they depend only on the temperature/pressure state fixed by the EOS solve, so in the whole-planet love-number pipeline they are computed once and cached; only the downstream [rheology](../rheology_x/rheology_models.md) (complex modulus) step is recomputed per forcing frequency.
+These quantities are frequency-independent, they depend only on the temperature/pressure state fixed by the EOS solve, so in the whole-planet Love-number pipeline they are computed once and cached.
+Only the downstream [rheology](../rheology_x/rheology_models.md) (complex modulus) step is recomputed per forcing frequency.

-All quantities are **MKS**.
 The math mirrors the validated legacy implementation in `TidalPy/rheology/partial_melt/melting_models.py`.

 ---